hpacheco/ses/labs/Lab2.md

 ## [KLEE](https://klee.github.io/)

 KLEE is a symbolic execution tool which can significantly beat the coverage of developer’s own hand-written test suites.
-KLEE is able to automatically generated high-coverage test inputs that perform better than the poor performance of manual and random testing approaches.
-It does so by forking symbolic variables on program branches, to make sure that if generates inputs to check every possible program path.
+KLEE is able to automatically generate high-coverage test inputs that perform better than the poor performance of manual and random testing approaches.
+It does so by forking symbolic variables on program branches, to make sure that if generates concrete inputs to check every possible program path.
 In practice, KLEE will not have 100% program coverage: evaluating all program executions is a computationally expensive and undecidable problem, and hence, like all symbolic execution techniques, KLEE needs to compromise on a maximum path depth.

 The KLEE tool runs on LLVM bitcode.
 Many other symbolic execution tools exist for non-LLVM languages.
 A few examples for reference: